Church of Satan

-The Church of Satan (CoS) is a religious organization dedicated to the religion of Satanism as defined by Anton Szandor LaVey.
-Founded in San Francisco in 1966, by LaVey, it is considered the "oldest satanic religion in continual existence", and more importantly the most influential, inspiring "numerous imitator and breakaway groups".
-According to the Church, Satanism has been "codified" as "a religion and philosophy" by LaVey and his church.
-Founded in an era when there was much public interest in the occult, witchcraft and Satanism, the church enjoyed a heyday for several years after its founding.
-Celebrities attended LaVey's satanic parties and he was invited on talk shows.
-His Satanic Bible sold nearly a million copies.
+The Church of Satan (CoS) is a religious group dedicated to Satanism as defined by Anton Szandor LaVey.
+Founded in San Francisco in 1966, by LaVey, it is considered the "oldest satanic religion in continual existence", and inspired "numerous imitator and breakaway groups".
+In its early years, the CoS, and the Church's holy text, The Satanic Bible, sold nearly a million copies.
+LaVey was the church's High Priest until his death in 1997.
+In 2002, Peter H. Gilmore was appointed to the position of high priest, and the church's headquarters were moved to Hell's Kitchen, Manhattan, New York City.